uncsdss/DATA992-Summer-2025-Team1/README.md

 ### Data Plan

-We intend to focus on the .adoc (AsciiDoc) files from the NetAppDocs/bluexp-automation GitHub repository.
+We reviewed and processed all file stypes in teh repo, but we intend to focus on the .adoc (AsciiDoc) files from the NetAppDocs/bluexp-automation GitHub repository.
 Additional files json, yml, and yaml will be explored.
 Specific data of interest includes section titles, headers, code snippets, and descriptive text from documentation; Explore raw and cleaned text content for model training.

 #### Goal: